Returning to Running After Injury

 The mind is ready for more mileage after injury than the body is.
 Your stress fracture won’t heal faster just because you are supposed to start training for the Boston Marathon, nor will a race on the calendar make your IT band stop hurting sooner.
 No event on the calendar will expedite the recovery process.
 Rather, it is important to gradually resume running after an injury, even if it means skipping a race.

 Depending upon the duration of your injury, your bones, tendons, and muscles will need to readapt.
-If you were to jump back to your normal training volume after eight weeks off, your musculoskeletal system would no be ready for such stress.
-You’d increase your risk of injury, again.
+If you were to jump back to your normal training volume after eight weeks off, your musculoskeletal system would not be ready for such stress.
+You would have a high risk of getting injured – again.

 Even if you have maintained your aerobic fitness with cross-training, do not jump back into your original training load.
 Cross-training does not maintain the same musculoskeletal strength of running because cross-training is lower-impact.
 Your body needs to adapt to the impact of running again.